What Is Delta 360 Invitation-Only Status?

 • Where you’re based also makes a big difference in terms of being invited — it’s much harder to earn Delta 360 if you’re based in Atlanta, Detroit, or New York (major Delta hubs), than if you’re based in Dallas or Newark (hubs of American and United, respectively)

-• Going forward, spending on co-branded Delta credit cards can contribute to being invited to Delta 360, especially with the changes coming to the program
+• Spending on co-branded Delta credit cards can contribute to being invited to Delta 360, especially with the changes that have been made to the SkyMiles program; however, you’d probably have to spend millions for it to make any sort of a difference

 Some suggest that you’d have to spend $100,000 per year on Delta flights to be invited as a Delta 360 member at major hubs, while the number could be much lower if you’re not based at a hub.